The best hotels in Trindade

 Sea turtles on Praia Jalé from July to September.
 Humpback whales pass the islands between July and October and boat trips from São Tomé city run to spot them.
 Whale watching costs $60-100 per person.
 The marine life around Príncipe is exceptional for diving and snorkelling with reef sharks, rays, and large fish populations.

-Trindade's best neighborhoods
+Trindade's best hotel regions

 São Tomé island has most of the hotels.
 The capital São Tomé city is the gateway.
 Trindade is the highland town 12km south.
 The south coast Roças are for eco-tourism.
 Príncipe island is the remote luxury destination.